-- Check the chain sliding guard for wear at the cutout. - " If rivet 1 of the chain is no longer visible at the lower edge 6 of the recess of the chain sliding guard: - Change the chain sliding guard. - Check the chain sliding guard for tightness. - " If the chain sliding guard is loose: - Tighten the chain sliding guard.
+- " When the rivets of the chain are no longer visible at the bottom edge of the recess of the chain sliding guard: - Change the chain sliding guard. - Check the chain sliding guard for tightness. - " If the chain sliding guard is loose: - Tighten the screws on the chain sliding guard.